Bridge Officers

 Members at Large

-1st Member at Large Lt Al Cruz, S
+1st Member at Large Lt George Brown, S

 3rd Member at Large Lt Chuck Eldridge, S